Estimation and exclusion restrictions in clustered linear models

 \subsection{Data structure}

 We consider the estimation of a structural parameter $\beta$ in the linear regression model

 where \(\ell\) indexes the \(n\) observations in the dataset.
 The parameter of interest, \(\beta\), is a scalar, though most of our results extend to vectors of fixed dimension.
 The vector of strictly exogenous controls \(w_\ell\) has dimension \(K\), which may be large but is assumed to satisfy \(K < n\).
 We denote by \(W = [w_1, \dots, w_n]'\) the matrix of control variables.
-For simplicity, we treat \(W\) as non-random, although our results can alternatively be interpreted as conditional on \(W\).
+For simplicity, we treat \(W\) as non-random; equivalently, all results may be interpreted conditional on \(W\).
 Throughout, we assume that \(W\) has full rank and define the projection matrix $M = I_n - W(W'W)^{-1}W',$ which projects out the variation associated with the controls \(W\).\looseness=-1

 In contrast to standard cross-sectional settings with independent observations, we allow for dependence within clusters.
 Specifically, we assume the data can be partitioned into \(N\) disjoint clusters, with independence across clusters and arbitrary dependence within them.
 Formally, let \(\{ S_i \}_{i=1}^N\) be a partition of the index set \(\{1, \dots, n\}\), so that \(\cup_{i=1}^N S_i = \{1, \dots, n\}\) and \(S_i \cap S_j = \emptyset\) for \(i \ne j\).
 Let \(i(\ell)\) denote the index of the cluster containing observation \(\ell\), and define \(T_i = |S_i|\) as the size of cluster \(i\), so that \(n = \sum_{i=1}^N T_i\).
 This cluster structure reflects the sampling design and is essential for the application of laws of large numbers and central limit theorems. \looseness=-1